Contacts & FAQs

 How is the Foundation Year organised?

-The course is divided into two semesters (September-January; February-July) with the possibility to start in mid- September 2021 (“Early bird” course), at the beginning of October 2021 (“Regular” course), or later for “Dante” and “Music study” programme.
+The course is divided into two semesters (September-January; February-July) with the possibility to start in mid- September 2024 (“Early bird” course), at the beginning of October 2024 (“Regular” course), or later for “Dante” programme.

 Is attendance compulsory?